juanigchiloteguy/Top-songs-2023---Data-analytics-proyect/README.md

 After finishing the dashboard, this project comes to an end.

-As I said in the beginning this was my first ever project working with all the tools and softwares mentioned in the development so all kinds of feedback are welcome.
+As I said in the beginning, this was my first ever project working with all the tools and softwares mentioned in the development so all kinds of feedback are welcome.

+Don't doubt in contact me for any problem, advice or suggestion in my Linkedin: www.linkedin.com/in/juan-ignacio-chiloteguy-631a032a4

 All the files used in this project can be found in this repository (Cleaned dataset, SQL file, Python script and the dashboard itself)